Scottish-Tech-Army/soundscape-backend/docs/architecture.md

     - It updates the production worker `EXTRACTS_BUCKET` configuration to match the configuration tested above, and retests.
 This is the worker that handles requests from the app itself.

 - Finally, after a pause, it tidies up old data, removing the previous versions from R2 and from Azure storage.

+# Photon server architecture

+The photon server architecture consists of the following.

+- There is a VMSS containing the photon server.
+Each instance comes up, downloads the docker image, and runs it against data downloaded from graphopper.

+- There is a load balancer, that exposes the search URL to use.

+- The Front Door instance (shared with the iOS deployment) routes traffic to the VMSS.